Swedish Coast Guard ships: Environmental protection ships

-The Coast Guard's environmental protection ships is mainly used for environmental protection and oil pollution control.
+The Coast Guard's environmental protection vessels are mainly used for environmental protection and oil pollution control.
 This is done by being able to absorb oil that is floating on the surface of the water.
 The environmental protection vessels are larger than the surveillance vessels, between 36 and 46 meters long.
-As a secondary task, they also have maritime surveillance.
+These ships are also deployed to maritime surveillance missions in limited capacity.